 Symptoms of a severe E. coli infection may include:

-People and animals normally have some E. coli in their intestines, but some strains cause infection.
-The bacteria that cause infection can enter your body in a number of ways.
+People and animals normally have some E. coli in their intestines, but certain strains from outside the body can cause infection.

-- failing to wash hands completely before preparing or eating food
+- not washing your hands completely before preparing or eating food

-- using utensils, cutting boards, or serving dishes that are not clean, causing cross-contamination
+- using utensils, cutting boards, or serving dishes that aren’t clean, causing cross-contamination

-- consuming dairy products or food containing mayonnaise that have been left out too long
+- consuming dairy products or foods containing mayonnaise that have spent too long without refrigeration

-- consuming foods that have not been stored at the right temperature
+- consuming foods that you or a food vendor haven’t stored at the right temperature

-- consuming foods that are not cooked to the right temperature, especially meats and poultry
+- consuming undercooked foods, especially meats and poultry

 - consuming raw seafood products